cguenther0929/death_pumpkin/README.md

 ### VERSIONS ###
 * V1.0.0 -- Tagging this version which basically ran on the first death pumpkin system where the parts were 3D printed and secured to the can with steel clamps.

+* V2.0.0 -- State machine has been implemented.
+There is now a disarm state for the purpose of swapping cans.
+Spray dwell and time between sprays remains unaltered.